clown-0726/front-end-53/Business Eng/liulishuo.md

 - She felt a bit awkward and out of place.
 - He is wearing thick glasses.
 - Then he told her that he had always had a crush on her.
-- He said she looded beautiful and he immediately took a selfie of them, with his arm tight around her waist.
+- He said she looked beautiful and he immediately took a selfie of them, with his arm tight around her waist.
 - She smiled to him and pretended to be happy to see him.
 - She finally excused herself and went to the ladies room.
 - Sharon invited her to sit at her table.